dan-snelson/DDM-OS-Reminder/README.md

 > Mac Admins can configure `daysBeforeDeadlineBlurscreen` to control how many days before the DDM-specified deadline the screen blurs when displaying your customized message:

 - **Customizable**: Easily customize the swiftDialog message’s title, message, icon, and button text to fit your organization’s needs by editing the provided [`DDM-OS-Reminder End-user Message.zsh`](DDM-OS-Reminder%20End-user%20Message.zsh) script.
-(See Documentation [Step A](https://snelson.us/2025/10/ddm-os-reminder/#A).)
+(See Documentation [Step A](https://snelson.us/2025/11/ddm-os-reminder-1-3-0/#A).)
 - **Set-it-and-forget-it**: Once installed, the LaunchDaemon executes your customized [`ddmOSReminder.zsh`](ddmOSReminder.zsh) script, which automatically checks the installed version of macOS against the DDM-enforced macOS version twice daily and displays your customized message if an update is required.
-(See Documentation [Step B](https://snelson.us/2025/10/ddm-os-reminder/#B).)
+(See Documentation [Step B](https://snelson.us/2025/11/ddm-os-reminder-1-3-0/#B).)
-- **Deadline Awareness**: Each time a DDM-enforced macOS version and deadline is set, the message will dynamically include a countdown to the deadline, creating a sense of urgency for end-users to update their Macs.
+- **Deadline Awareness**: Each time a DDM-enforced macOS version and deadline is updated via your MDM solution, the message will dynamically include an updated countdown to the deadline, creating a sense of urgency for end-users to update their Macs.
-- **Tastefully Intrusive**: The message is designed to be informative without being overly disruptive — first checking for the user's Display Sleep Assertions — allowing users to continue their work while being reminded of the need to update.
+- **Tastefully Intrusive**: The message is designed to be informative without being overly disruptive — first checking for the user’s Display Sleep Assertions — allowing users to continue their work while being reminded of the need to update.
-- **Easy Installation**: The script can be easily deployed via MDM solutions, making it simple to roll out across an organization.
+- **Easy Installation**: A new [`assembleDDMOSReminder.zsh`](Resources/assembleDDMOSReminder.zsh) script makes it easy to deploy via any MDM solution so you can quickly roll out across your entire organization.
 - **Logging**: The script logs its actions to a specified log file, allowing administrators to monitor its activity and troubleshoot if necessary.

 ## Support